Sean Christie: Las Vegas entrepreneur

-In 2000, Christie relocated to Las Vegas, Nevada, to assist in the opening and management of The House of Blues at Mandalay Bay Resort and Casino.
+In 2000, Christie relocated to Las Vegas, Nevada, to assist in the opening and management of House of Blues at Mandalay Bay Resort and Casino.
 From 2001 to 2006, he also worked as managing partner of The Light Group, a hospitality development and management company with Las Vegas entertainment venues Jet and Light, lounges Mist and Caramel, and restaurants Stack and Fix.

 In 2006, Sean Christie launched Las Vegas Nightlife Group, a Las Vegas entertainment consulting firm.
 One of the firm's key clients has been CityCenter Las Vegas, for which the company promoted Mandarin Oriental, Las Vegas, Vdara Hotel and Spa, and Veer Towers.
 The firm has also assisted in the opening of Bare Pool Lounge at The Mirage Hotel and Casino and the DayDream Las Vegas Pool Club, serving as Christie’s first day-club concept for the M Resort.

-Sean Christie was hired by Wynn Las Vegas in 2007 as managing partner to create the first “boutique” nightclub in Las Vegas, Blush Boutique Nightclub, focusing on “service, ambience and upscale cool over size and flash."
-For the venue, Christie brought in popular DJs including DJ Kaskade and Blush was noted as successful until its close in 2011.
+Sean Christie was hired by Wynn Las Vegas in 2007 as a managing partner to create the first “boutique” nightclub in Las Vegas, Blush Boutique Nightclub, focusing on “service, ambiance and upscale cool oversize and flash."
+For the venue, Christie brought in popular DJs including DJ Kaskade, and Blush was noted as successful until its close in 2011.
 Wynn then commissioned Christie in 2008 to partner with Chef Kim Canteenwalla and Elizabeth Blau to create Society Café at Encore Las Vegas.

 His next project at Wynn Las Vegas was collaborating on the concept and opening of Encore Beach Club and Surrender Nightclub in the five-diamond resort Encore at Wynn Las Vegas in 2010.
-Christie brought in popular DJs such as Tiësto, Skrillex, Deadmau5 and Avicii to both venues and as a result, the Encore Beach Club has been voted "Dayclub of the Year" and "Best Las Vegas Adult Pool Party".
+Christie brought in popular DJs such as Tiësto, Skrillex, Deadmau5, and Avicii to both venues.
+Also, as a result, the Encore Beach Club has been voted "Dayclub of the Year" and "Best Las Vegas Adult Pool Party".

 Christie debuted Andrea’s in December 2012 with executive chef Joseph Elevado.
 Andrea's is an Asian restaurant concept in Encore Las Vegas which is adjacent to the expansive Encore Beach Club complex.

 Christie was named one of “Dance Music’s Most Influential Executives” in 2012 by Billboard magazine, which cited that he “commands one of the most powerful and lucrative platforms for DJs in the country."